Beee4life/acf-city-selector/README.md

 ### Cities

-The plugin comes pre-installed with all cities in the Benelux (Belgium, Netherlands, Luxembourg) when it reaches version 1.0.
+The plugin will come with all cities in the Benelux (Belgium, Netherlands, Luxembourg) pre-installed, when it reaches version 1.0.
+Now only all cities in the Netherlands are included.

 You can also add more countries yourself, through a simple excel sheet which is included in the plugin and can be found in the import folder.

 The explanation on how to do this, can be found on the first tab/sheet of the excel file.